M-Waweru/mathnuscripts-garden/src/site/notes/Content/Projects/Problems to Solve.md

 56. A game or interactive product that turns the distractive capability of smartphones and the internet into productive and educational tool for children.

+57. Pornography addiction is a taboo to talk about but it affects more people than they are willing to admit.
+Problems such as loneliness, PED .etc are just the tip of the iceberg.
+What application, content or programme can be made to solve this issue?

+58. A service that gives you access to pay-only or subscription content like research papers, articles .etc.
+It can be crowdfunded.
+It can be pirated.
+Whichever works.